-This is the fourth installment of our Pacific Standard Time Presents diary, tracking modern architecture happenings all over the city.
+This is the sixth and final installment of our Pacific Standard Time Presents diary, tracking modern architecture happenings all over the city during the Getty's big initiative.
 Check out our previous entries:

 *The Getty's Big, New Exploration of L.A.
 Architecture